 For the purpose of this post, we’ll divide engines into two camps, those that use a serpentine belt to drive the coolant pump and those that don’t.
 The difference is unbelievably important if you’re considering driving your car with a busted serpentine belt.

 Coolant Pump Not Driven By Serpentine Belt

-You’ll need to identify which type of setup you have, make sense?
+You’ll need to identify which type of setup you have.
+Does that make sense?

 Pop the hood and check for a black plastic cover, it’s a good indication the engine is belt timed, and therefore coolant pump is not likely driven by the serpentine belt.
-Many modern cars utilize the engine’s timing belt (concealed internal belt) to drive the coolant pump and so won’t be visible.
+Many modern cars utilize the engine’s timing belt (concealed internal belt) to drive the coolant pump, so it won’t be visible.

 Ok, you think your pump is not driven by the serpentine belt, so what other issues need you to be concerned with?
 See below “What a serpentine belt drives” for a better idea of how it affects your car’s performance.

 Serpentine belts are sometimes referred to as drive belts, Auxiliary belts, or just Aux belts.
 Some cars (mostly older vehicles) use a drive belt to drive the coolant pump.
 On older vehicles, it was known as a fan belt.